 Planned gifts often offer financial and tax benefits to the donor and are among the most effective ways to ensure that Good Mews can continue to save the lives of our community’s homeless and injured cats and kittens each year.

-Review the list of seven ways to reduce your taxes by making a gift to Good Mews, and then consult with your independent financial, tax, or legal adviser for specific help with your particular situation, as Good Mews does not provide financial, tax, or legal advice.
+Review the list of eight ways to reduce your taxes by making a gift to Good Mews, and then consult with your independent financial, tax, or legal adviser for specific help with your particular situation, as Good Mews does not provide financial, tax, or legal advice.

 Good Mews Animal Foundation is a 501(c)(3) publicly supported charity.

 Donations are tax deductible to the fullest extent of the law.

 - Bequests: Through your Will or Living Trust, you can donate to Good Mews a fixed amount or a percentage of your estate.
 Recommended language to use in your will: “I give, devise, and bequeath the sum of $_____ to the Good Mews Animal Foundation, a charitable organization located in Marietta, Georgia (EIN# 58-1790828).”

 - Bequest of a Companion Cat: While it is typically most beneficial for your cat to be cared for by a trusted family member or friend with whom they are already familiar in the event of your death, we realize that is not always an option.
 To assist, Good Mews has developed a program which allows us to provide an option for the bequest of your companion cat(s).
 You may read more about this program by clicking here.
 Please note this does not preclude our policy of always accepting cats adopted from Good Mews back into our care at any time and for any reason.